 “Go for shape and colour – and if you can add the two together, that is a good start,” he says.
 “You won’t find a brown box interesting, and no one else will either.
 The more interesting the shape, the more valuable it becomes.”

-As with most collectables, experts suggest you buy the best quality you can afford and research the subject thoroughly before handing over large amounts of cash.
-A number of reference books are available to help newer collectors know what they’re looking for and spot bargains, one of which you can pick up for just a few pounds.
+As with most collectables, experts suggest you buy the best quality you can afford.
+Always research the subject thoroughly before handing over large amounts of cash.
+A number of reference books are available to help newer collectors know what they’re looking for and to spot bargains, one of which you can pick up for just a few pounds.

 You could earn anything from 50p for a Bakelite sock-darner to £1,000s for a nicely shaped, brightly-coloured radio in good condition.